Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/typesense.md

 ## Overview

-The Hero Pixel Typesense destination allows you to sync data to Typesense.
+The HeroPixelTypesense destination allows you to sync data to Typesense.
 Typesense is a modern, privacy-friendly, open source search engine built from the ground up using cutting-edge search algorithms, that take advantage of the latest advances in hardware capabilities.

 ### Sync overview